Nature and Culture through

 Urban art also takes its place in our pastures.
 I will accompany you on a stroll through the heights of Crans-Montana in search of the works proposed by the Vision Art Festival

-During a walk along a bisse or an excursion to the mountain pastures, nature, although extraordinary, can hardly ignore the presence of man.
+During a walk along a bisse or an excursion in the alpine pastures, nature, although extraordinary, can hardly ignore the presence of man.

-In the past, it imposed the "remuage", or change of altitude of the place of residence over the seasons, and today it sets the pace for the canton's tourist economy.
+In the past, it imposed the "remuage", or change of altitude of the place of habitation over the seasons, and today it sets the pace for the canton's tourist economy.

 I would like to help you discover the Valais as a whole, at every level, from the plain to the summit, nature is sublime and the history of man commands respect.